-Each foot has over 250,000 sweat glands producing 300-400 mL of sweat per day, leading to a very warm, moist environment inside your shoes and a perfect place to harbour these bugs.
+Each foot has over 250,000 sweat glands producing up to 300-400 mL of sweat per day.
+This leads to a very warm, moist environment inside your shoes and a perfect place to harbour these bugs.

 - Moist, wet feet